Skip to content

 VII.
 ARTICLES IN TRANSIT

-1. submit both import and export licence applications together to the Trade and Industry Department; and
+1. submit both the import and export licence applications together to the Trade and Industry Department; and

-16. Exporter may also be required to provide a landing certificate or delivery verification certificate issued by the country/place of destination to the Department within 12 weeks after the date of shipment.
+17. Exporter may also be required to provide a landing certificate or delivery verification certificate issued by the country/place of destination to the Trade and Industry Department within 12 weeks after the date of shipment.

 VIII.
 END-USE CONTROLS

-17. The Regulations also impose licensing requirement on articles specified in Schedule 3 to the Regulations (Annex N) (pdf format), or any technological document containing information relating to any such article:
+18. The Regulations also impose licensing requirement on articles specified in Schedule 3 to the Regulations (Annex L) (pdf format), or any technical document containing information relating to any such article:

 2. if the importer/exporter has grounds for suspecting that the article or document may be used in any activity specified in Schedule 4.